 Summary

 Defamatory statements can have devastating consequences for your business, and it is crucial that you take urgent action to limit their impact.
-Our business dispute solicitors will act swiftly to affect the removal or retraction of the defamatory material and stem your losses.
+Our business dispute solicitors will act quickly to affect the removal or retraction of the defamatory material and stem your losses.
 We will seek redress for any reputational damage caused and ensure that the defamatory statement is not published in future.
-Defamation law is a complex area of law encompassing statute and common (case law) and we may sometimes use it in conjunction with other areas of legal practice including harassment, breach of privacy and malicious falsehood to obtain the optimum outcome for you.
+Defamation law is a complex area of law encompassing statute and common (case law) and we may sometimes use it in conjunction with other areas of legal practice including harassment, breach of privacy and malicious falsehood to obtain the best outcome for you.